-We had one operator, Dolores, claim that she had “raised the children” of one of our clients.
-Sitting at board one, she answered the company phone lines day after day.
+One operator, Miss Dolores, claims that she “raised the children” of one of our clients.
+Sitting at board number one, she answered the company phone lines day after day.
 She also answered the company owner’s home line.
 When the children would get home from school, they would not call their parents, they would call Miss Dolores to let her know they were safe.
 When they were older and had car trouble, they called Miss Dolores.
 And if they ever got into trouble, they avoided mom and dad and hastened to call Miss Dolores for help.
-She was in touch with the client for many years, and really was almost a part of their family.
+She was in touch with the client for many years, and was adopted as part of their family.

-But technology changed.
-Progressing from tone and voice, to digital and alpha pagers, we began to become a bit distanced from our customers.
-Messages were delivered via voicemail, fax, and then email and text.
-Call forwarding now delivers phone traffic, and we no longer play the game of deciding who should answer the call.
-Technology continues to progress and we now receive contacts from “callers” via text, chat, and email, in addition to telephones.
-We have also grown our service area, and we currently serve customers in over 40 states.
+Throughout the years, as we all know, technology changed.
+As it progressed from tone and voice to digital and alpha pagers– the distance between customers and their callers was growing.
+Soon, messages were delivered via voicemail, fax, and then email and text.
+Call forwarding now delivers phone traffic, and we no longer need to play the game of deciding who should answer the call.
+As technology continues to progress, we now receive contacts from “callers” via text, webchat, and email, in addition to telephones.
+We have also grown our geographical service area, and we currently serve customers in over 40 states.

-Striving to follow the example of Dolores, we also want to become an integral, if peripheral, member of the family of our customers; it is what makes us unique.
-Throughout these continuing massive technological changes one thing has remained consistent—our focus on great personal service for our customers.
-We work hard to keep the personal touch that was practiced by Miss Dolores and all her co-workers, in spite of the distance forced upon us by the advancement of technology.
-We have been and remain: Your Voice.
-Heard.
+Even though we have gone through many procedural changes, the example of Dolores, remains with us.
+To this day, we continue to strive to become considered a valued "family" member of our customers; this is what makes Dexcomm unique.
+Despite the steady drumbeat of technological change, one thing has remained consistent—our focus on excellent, personal service for our customers.
+It is what drives us every day to keep that personal touch alive that was practiced by Miss Dolores, in spite of the distance forced upon us by the advancement of technology.